OpenTermsArchive/docs/content/terms/tutorials/track.md

     ```

 3. Verify the results:
-  - Check the extracted version, which should contain the Privacy Policy of Open Terms Archive in the Markdown format without any other content (no header, footer…): `./data/versions/Open Terms Archive/Privacy Policy.md`.
+  - Check the extracted version, which should contain the Privacy Policy of Open Terms Archive in Markdown format without any other content (no header, footer…): `./data/versions/Open Terms Archive/Privacy Policy.md`.
   - Check the snapshot, which is the original HTML document of the Open Terms Archive Privacy Policy: `./data/snapshots/Open Terms Archive/Privacy Policy.html`.

 Congratulations!
 You have tracked your first terms.